autocore-ai/AutowareAuto/docs/howto/ros1_bridge.md

 following this workflow:
 ```
 ade$ source /opt/ros/melodic/setup.bash
-ROS_DISTRO was set to 'bouncy' before.
+ROS_DISTRO was set to 'crystal' before.
 Please make sure that the environment does not mix paths from
 different distributions.
 ```